rkyzk/atm-system/README.md

 ## Future features:
 - Currently I limited the length of transfer notes to 35 characters so the table of transaction history will not be distorted.
 In the future, I will find a way to accommodate longer texts with line breaks in the column.
 - I will make a login system for bank personnel with a username and pin validation.
-- I will add a program to reset pin in case customers forget their pin numbers.
+- I will add a program to reset pin numbers in case customers forget their pins.

 # Testing:
 - I passed the code through CI Python Linter and confirmed there are no problems.